Balkans lift otherwise gloomy Emerging Europe outlook for 2023

 “Our general assumption for all countries is that war won’t end this year but it will become increasingly localised and there will be no major escalation,” agreed Richard Grieveson, deputy director of wiiw.

-However, Pindyuk pointed to the many downside risks as there are “so many unexpected things that can happen”, an example being the reports this week of Russia planting explosives on the roof of the Zaporizhzhia Nuclear Power Plant.
+However, Pindyuk pointed to the many downside risks, as there are “so many unexpected things that can happen”, an example being the reports this week of Russia planting explosives on the roof of the Zaporizhzhia nuclear power plant (NPP).

-Russia, meanwhile, is expected to achieve 1.0% growth this year, primarily due to its thriving defence industry, despite a sharp fall in energy revenues.
+Russia, meanwhile, is forecast to achieve 1.0% growth this year, primarily due to its thriving defence industry, despite a sharp fall in energy revenues.

 “The Russian economy has by and large adjusted to sanctions now.
-There will be a long term impact, but [the immediate impact] has been digested for now, and the booming military sector is providing an important growth impetus for the Russian economy at the moment,” said Astrov.
+There will be a long-term impact, but [the immediate impact] has been digested for now, and the booming military sector is providing an important growth impetus for the Russian economy at the moment,” said Astrov.

 Official Russian statistics indicate a significant surge in military expenditure, which is particularly driving industrial production.
-Meanwhile private consumer spending has already rebounded to the levels seen in 2021.
+Meanwhile, private consumer spending has already rebounded to the levels seen in 2021.